microstijn/met2map/README.md

 The primary goal is to demonstrate a workflow for integrating these two distinct datasets to investigate potential relationships between marine microbial communities and large-scale climate variables.

-## Project Goals

-* **Integrate Data:** Combine location-specific TARA Oceans data with corresponding ISIMIP model outputs.
-* **Analyze Correlations:** Explore statistical relationships between microbial community composition and environmental parameters from the models.
-* **Proof-of-Principle:** Develop a repeatable, well-documented workflow that can be scaled for further research.

 ***

 ## Project Checklist